legendofmountainsea/LegendOfMountainSea-Server/.github/CONTRIBUTING.md

 ## Contributing to LegendOfMountainSea-Server
 There's a number of ways you can get involved, and we need volunteer to help this game come to fruition.
-If you are:

 ### Issues
-Feel free to check out our [issues](https://github.com/SkyHarp/LegendOfMountainSea-Server/issues) and submit pull requests.
+If you find an [issues](https://github.com/SkyHarp/LegendOfMountainSea-Server/issues) you would like to fix, open a pull request.
+Issues tagged as Good first issue are a good place to get started.

+Take a look at the features requested by others in the community and consider opening a pull request if you see something you want to work on.

 ## Community
 We welcome the non-technical discussions, share your idea with us at [loms.space](https://loms.space/).